1. Student Registration

 1.16 Class Schedules: All classes will meet according to schedules prepared by the registrar.
 Modification in these schedules, including common night exams, may be made only when authorized by the registrar and approved by the Dean or designee of the college in which the course is offered.

-1.17 Scheduling of Courses: In case a section is dropped because of insufficient enrollment, a student may substitute other courses approved by his or her advisor.
+1.17 Scheduling of Courses: In case a section is dropped because of insufficient enrollment, a student may substitute other courses approved by their advisor.

 1.18 Change in Schedule